 Today, going back to school to earn a bachelor’s degree is more common than ever.
-It’s so common that one article cites that the majority of people seeking bachelor’s degrees are now adult students.
+It’s so common that one article cites that the people adults seeking bachelor’s degrees will soon become the majority.
 Adult students refer to individuals who don’t fall within the typical 18-22-year-old range.
 Students from their mid-20s to early 60s (and older) are returning to college to earn their degree.

 There are several reasons for this, which include a desire to start a new career, get promoted, and acquire a higher salary.
 In some cases, people are going back to enjoy expanding their knowledge in the company of other curious peers or to set an example for their kids.
 The surge in adult students has resulted in universities and colleges all over the country launching adult degree programs.
 These programs offer bachelor’s degrees at discounted tuition costs with flexible class schedules and in an accelerated time frame.
 Such programs are allowing adults who are juggling full-time work and family obligations to earn a degree in a format that works for them.

 If you find yourself in that group of Americans without a college degree, then the saying it’s never too late to go back to school is more true now than ever.
 If you’re thinking about earning your degree it’s important to consider it carefully.
 It’s a major decision — one that can greatly influence your life and future.
 As a result, we’ve provided you with a few things to think about along with some questions to consider as you decide if going back to school is the right next move for you.